 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where modderite typically forms.
+Look in hydrothermal veins country, the host setting where modderite typically forms.
 If you start seeing cobaltite, arsenopyrite, niccolite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.